English

 Literacy is at the heart of all children’s learning.
 It enables children both to communicate with others effectively and to examine experiences, feelings and ideas, giving them order and meaning.
 Because literacy is central to children’s intellectual, emotional and social development, it has a unique and essential role across the curriculum, helping learning to be coherent and progressive.
 Opportunities for children to explore and develop language use in other curriculum areas are identified by teachers, who seek to take advantage of opportunities to make cross-curricular links.
 As children progress through the school they are provided with a wealth of opportunities to develop their literacy skills, both in and out of the classroom.

-At St Ives we believe it is important to begin the foundations of a strong English curriculum from the outset, and so in Nursery, children share books, spot letters, learn sounds and begin their journey towards learning to read and write.
-In Pre-Prep, class teachers teach English through texts linked to the termly topic.
-Children in Years 3-6 are taught by subject specialists, who share their love of the subject with the children they teach, through English lessons that are exciting and engaging, with texts that inspire the children and enhance their own creative writing.
+Children in Prep are taught by subject specialists, who share their love of the subject with the children they teach, through English lessons that are exciting and engaging, with texts that inspire the children and enhance their own creative writing.
 The curriculum is covered at great depth, ensuring that the skills needed are developed and embedded.

-St Ives children leave our school with an ability to communicate through speaking and listening, reading and writing, with confidence, fluency and understanding in a range of situations.
+St Ives children leave our school with an ability to communicate through speaking and listening, reading and writing, with confidence, fluency and understanding in a broad range of situations.

 United Learning comprises: United Learning Ltd (Registered in England No: 00018582.
 Charity No. 313999) UCST (Registered in England No: 2780748.
 Charity No. 1016538) and ULT (Registered in England No. 4439859.
 An Exempt Charity).
 Companies limited by guarantee.
 Registered address: United Learning, Worldwide House, Thorpe Wood, Peterborough, PE3 6SB.